-- 1. Click the $\sqrt{}$ at the top of the dashboard screen to open the filter panel. - 2.
-Click Create a filter.

-You can also Load a Collection to filter based on a saved collection of members (see page 70).
+- 1. Click the vat the top of the dashboard screen to open the filter panel. - Click Create a filter.
+This option allows you to select members from a menu.
+If you prefer, you can filter on a collection of members (see page 76).